Deraen/frakkin-xkb/README.md

 Xorg evdev driver.
 Problem is that using custom XKB rules with this will require editing files in `/usr/share`.

+Also LightDM tries it's best to mess up the keyboard layout, but this should be fixable with `~/.Xkbmap`.

 #### Using udev rule to call xkbcomp

 Xkbcomp needs to run as user running the X session, this requires some